 Soft grey shaker cabinets decorated with stylish oversized handles create the base of the kitchen, establishing a beautiful traditional look while providing ample storage.
 And it’s these elegant details that have set the tone for the rest of the kitchen’s design.

-White subway tiling and engineered stone benchtops combine beautifully with the cabinetry.
+White subway tiling and marble benchtops combine beautifully with the cabinetry.
 However, the marble texture is most striking across the new waterfall kitchen island.
 Complete with a statement timber kickboard, the island contributes an industrial flair that’s further enhanced by the black pendant lights hung above; it’s an elegant twist on the otherwise classic design.

 New appliances, including dual dish drawers, dual ovens, and a chic black fridge, ultimately improve the kitchen’s functionality and seamlessly fit into the cool-toned colour scheme.

 The bathroom and ensuite have been upgraded with similar interior designs, including floating timber vanities with double basins, subway-tiled splashbacks, and black-framed glass showers.
 These modern additions provide significant functional improvements, but they also establish a stylish look.

 The black hardware is a notably stunning detail.
 Not only used for the shower frames, the matte black finish features across the showerheads, tapware, handles, and towel rails too.

 While the rooms are primarily cohesive in design, the main bathroom’s navy accent wall creates a beautiful backdrop for the deep oval bathtub.
 Although, the tub’s freestanding faucet makes a statement of its own and ties in with the bathroom’s other chrome hardware.

 Having their home’s renovation professionally managed by Peter Jenkins allowed Sandra and Mat to relax throughout the process.
 Not only did the project keep within budget, but it was also completed to an excellent standard.
 Quality can be found in all corners of the renewed spaces.